detekt/detekt/docs/pages/configurations.md

 #### Test-Pattern

-The configuration file contains a whole section to treat test code diffently.
+The configuration file contains a whole section to treat test code differently.
 Specify test patterns to detect test code and exclude rules or rule sets for them.

 ```yaml